alinapradhan/Local-first-battery-energy-storage-optimization-platform-for-modern-smart-grids/README.md

-# battery-storage-optimizer
+# Local-first battery energy storage optimization platform for modern smart grids

-A Siemens-inspired, local-first battery energy storage optimization platform for modern smart grids.
+A local-first battery energy storage optimization platform for modern smart grids.
 The project simulates utility-scale battery energy storage system (BESS) telemetry, forecasts demand with PyTorch LSTM models, recommends charging and discharging schedules, and visualizes grid-balancing operations in a React industrial control-center dashboard.

 This repository intentionally focuses on code implementation and local execution.
 It does **not** include cloud deployment, Kubernetes, CI/CD pipelines, authentication, or enterprise hosting infrastructure.